I absolutely love doing meditation with cats.

 The above method is definitely my favourite way to meditate with my cats, but there are lots of other mindfulness exercises you can do with cats too.

 For instance, you could try mindfully drawing or painting a picture of your pets.
-This is a very relaxing exercise and you end up with a beautiful piece of art (hopefully!).
+This is a very relaxing exercise, and you end up with a beautiful piece of art (hopefully!).

 You might like to sit with your cat while your cat is gazing out the window.
-Willow and Sebastian seem to spend hours every day just sitting by the window in the lounge and watching the world outside.
+Willow and Sebastian spend hours every day just sitting by the window in the lounge and watching the world outside.
 Why not sit with your cats and mindfully observe the world outside the window.